mmgoodnow/podible/README.md

 ## Notes
 - Library is scanned on each request (no persistent index).
 - `bookId` is a slug of `author-title` from folder names.
+- Multi-MP3 streams are stitched with an in-memory ID3v2.4 chapters tag prepended for chapter-aware players.